iGaming17 min readMay 2026By · Banking Lead

 • Termination notice period — you want a minimum of 90 days' notice from the acquirer for programme exit.
 Anything shorter leaves you exposed to a funding gap if you cannot onboard a replacement in time.

-• Volume commitments and penalties — minimum monthly volume thresholds with penalty fees if missed.
+• Volume commitments and penalties — minimum monthly volume thresholds with penalty fees if you miss them.
 Understand the mechanics before signing.

 • Licence jurisdiction tie-in — some contracts are explicitly scoped to your current licence.
-If you change jurisdiction (e.g., from Curaçao to MGA), your contract may need renegotiating from scratch.
+If you change jurisdiction (e.g., from Curaçao to MGA), your contract may need to be renegotiated from scratch.

 The Real Cost Structure: What You'll Actually Pay